Yzchen1994/w251-hw11/README.md

 ### Based on what you observed, what conclusions can you draw about the different parameters and their values?
 ### What is the purpose of the epsilon value?
 ### Describe "Q-Learning".
+Q learning is kind of model-free reinforcement learning algorithm that tells an agent what action to take under certain circumstances.
+It's a model-free algorithm.